 Answer: No. The vast majority of OIRA employees are career public servants.

 What types of training do OIRA staff typically possess?

 Answer: Historically, OIRA staff have had graduate training in economics, policy analysis, statistics and information technology.
 Due to the growth of science-based regulation and information-quality concerns, OIRA has recently added new staffing with expertise in public health, toxicology, epidemiology, engineering, and other technical fields.

-If a person is interested in working at OIRA, either as an intern or as a full-time employee, who should they contact?
+If a person is interested in working at OIRA, either as an intern or as a detail, who should they contact?